-Fourth, there is a significant difference between the two potential acquirers in the number of jobs maintained in the U.S. Based on the changes in consumer welfare, industry profits, and domestic employment, I can calculate the value per job required to offset the consumer welfare loss.
-Depending on the scenario, the point estimates range between \$220,000 and \$315,000 per year.
+Depending on the preferred assumptions, the point estimates for the necessary job value to offset consumer harm range between \$133,000 and \$402,000 per year.
 On their own, these figures are not sufficient to assess whether the employment effects could have plausibly offset the product market effects.
-Ideally, we would like to know the value of these jobs to the local labor markets.
-The descriptive analysis in Section 3 indicates that these jobs are valuable, but the exact value remains unclear.
-Simply analyzing average wages is insufficient, too, as these jobs likely have a multiplier effect.
+Ideally, I would like to know the value of these jobs to the local labor markets.
+The descriptive analysis in Section 3 indicates that these jobs are valuable, but the exact value is not yet clear.
+Moreover, simply analyzing average wages is insufficient, as these jobs likely have a multiplier effect.
 Instead, I compare the estimates to prior results in the literature: first, estimates of the value of jobs created by foreign multinationals to local labor markets, and second, the job values necessary to offset the consumer effects of trade policies.